Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 "What data will you send to the AI model?"

-The agent should confirm it sends only aggregated metrics (counts, averages, percentages), NOT raw commit messages or full file paths.
+The agent should confirm it sends only repository-wide aggregated metrics (counts, averages, percentages), NOT raw commit messages, full file paths, or any per-contributor metric row.

 • Messages are truncated to <=120 characters